CD-i FAQ 2020 | Back to Index

 4.9 What pointing devices can be connected to a CD-i player?

-The Green Book defines that every CD-i system should be able to control the cursor on screen using an X/Y control device, including two action buttons.
-It is not specified in what way this should be taken care of, or how pointing device should be connected or interfaced to a player.
-However, Philips defined a connector type and interface format for pointing devices that is used on all Philips CD-i players, even the ones with a bundled Infra Red remote control (except the early CDI 180), and most CD-i players from other manufacturers (LG, Grundig, Memorex, DVS, etc.).
-This connection type is not part of the Green Book, but just a recommendation from Philips.
-Note that the Infra Red remote control does not use this pointing device connector or interface, it is completely player dependend (see What is the difference between RC5 and RC6?)
+The Green Book defines that every CD-i system should be able to control the cursor on screen using an X/Y control device, which must include two action buttons.
+It is not specified in what way this should be taken care of, or how this pointing device should be connected or interfaced to a player.
+However, Philips defined a connector type and interface format for pointing devices that is used on all Philips CD-i players, and most CD-i players from other manufacturers (GoldStar/LG, Grundig, Memorex, DVS, etc.).
+Notable exceptions are the early production Philips CDI 180 system and the first model of the Sony portable CD-i player, which use a proprietary connection interface.
+This connection interface is not part of the Green Book, but just a recommendation from Philips.
+Note that the Infra Red remote control does not use this pointing device connector or interface, it is completely manufacturer and even model number depending (see What is the difference between RC5 and RC6?).

 4.9.1 How many ports for pointing devices does a player have?

 All Philips CD-i players provide at least one input port for pointing devices.
-Some players have an RS-232 port at the back that can also be used to connect a pointing device (CDI 910, CDI 205, early versions of CDI 210, early versions of CDI 220, among others).
-A few players provide two ports for input devices alongside this RS-232 port (CDI 740, CDI 615, CDI 660, CDI 670).
-All other players have either only one input port, or one input port and an RS-232 connector that can not be used for pointing devices.
-In this case, a port splitter should be used to connect two pointing devices to use for example in multi-player games (except the portable players CDI 310, CDI 350 and CDI 360).
-To make things even more complicated: this port splitter can not be used on players that already have to input ports for pointing devices.
-Refer to the colum I/O in the Comparison table of all Philips CD-i players on this site to see how pointing devices can be connected to a particular player.
+Some players have an RS-232 port at the back that can double as a connector for a second pointing device (CDI 910, CDI 205, early versions of CDI 210, early versions of CDI 220, among others).
+A few players provide two ports for input devices alongside a dedicated RS-232 port (CDI 740, CDI 615, CDI 660, CDI 670).
+A small number of players have either only one input port, or one input port and an RS-232 connector that can not be used for pointing devices.
+In this case, a port splitter should be used to connect two pointing devices to use for example in multi-player games (note that the portable players CDI 310, CDI 350 and CDI 360 have only one input port and can not use the port splitter).
+To make things even more complicated: this port splitter can not be used on players that already have two input ports for pointing devices.
+Refer to the column I/O in the Comparison table of all Philips CD-i players on this site to see how pointing devices can be connected to a particular player.

 4.9.2 What's the difference between RC5 and RC6?